 Flow Control activities are by far the most numerous — with 15 to be exact options for ‘controlling’ the flow of your journey from splits and joins to wait by/until how your journey flows is up to the marketer’s discretion!

-But builders beware, Salesforce Flows can get quite complex if you’re not careful.
+But builders beware, Flows can get quite complex if you’re not careful.
 Thankfully the Validate function, which didn’t always exist, helps identify when you’re missing a Join or have a ‘dead end path of sorts’ occurring.

 Typically for those just starting out, Decision Split and Engagement Split are good ones to include in your journey.